Greenhouse Heater (UK): The 6 Best Heaters on the Market in 2022

 - Water resistance: IPX4

 The Bio Green PAL Heater rapidly heats a space to a comfortable level where you can relax for hours during winter.
-The cord is almost 2 metres, so finding a nearby outlet isn’t much of a challenge.
+But unfortunately, the cord is almost 2 metres, so finding a nearby outlet isn’t much of a challenge.

 - Thermostat control

-Have you used a greenhouse heater that you like?
+Have you used any greenhouse heaters that you like?
 Or any of the ones I listed here?
 If you have, please share your experience with our readers by l